From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Logic - Semantics

 \end{boxedexample}

-Even though probabilistic Boolean logic is the most common choice in StarAI, there are approaches using probabilistic fuzzy logic.
-The most prominent approach is Probabilistic Soft Logic (PSL) \cite{bach2017psl}, as we show in Example~\ref{ex:psl}.
+Even though probabilistic Boolean logic is the most common choice in StarAI, some approaches use probabilistic fuzzy logic.
+The most prominent approach is Probabilistic Soft Logic (PSL) \cite{bach2017psl}, illustrated in Example~\ref{ex:psl}.
 Similarly to Markov logic networks, Probabilistic Soft Logic (PSL) defines log linear models where features are represented by ground clauses.
 However, PSL uses a fuzzy semantics of the logical theory.
-Therefore, atoms are mapped to real valued random variables and ground clauses are now real valued factors.
+Therefore, atoms are mapped to real valued variables and ground clauses to real valued factors.